AlmirSerra/AlmirSerra/README.md

 - I’m developer jr. and have a lot of things to learn in my journey.
 - I’m currently learning Vue.js/Laravel
 - I've a knowldge in some technologies like Javascript, Jquery, Bootstrap, Vue.js, PHP, Laravel.
-- I work currently with some e-commerces like Wordpress (woocommerce), Opencart 2.x/3.x and Magento.
+- I work currently with some e-commerces like Wordpress (woocommerce), Opencart 2.x/3.x, Prestashop and Magento.
 - I’m looking to collaborate on ...
 - You can reach me in almirfserra@gmail.com